 The Bank recognizes that all shareholders should be treated fairly and equally whether they are controlling or minority, local or foreign.
 To ensure this, the Amended By-Laws of the Bank provide that all shares in each class should carry the same rights and any changes in the voting rights to be approved by them.
 The Bank accepts the votes cast by nominees and custodians on behalf of the beneficial owners as valid.
-Shareholders could exercise their right of appraisal in cases provided for under Sec.
-80 of the Revised Corporation Code.
+Shareholders could exercise their right of appraisal in case of amendment to the Articles of Incorporation that has the effect of changing or restricting their rights.

 Policies and procedures have been put in place as well to protect the interests of minority shareholders such as the Related Party Transactions Policy to manage potential conflicts of interests arising from related party transactions and the Personal Trading Policy that prohibits insider trading.
-Please see Section 13 of this Manual for the rights of the shareholders.
+Please see Section 13 for the rights of the shareholders.